centre-for-virus-research/CVR-VGB-2025/docs/conda.md

 ## Quick Recap

 We have now installed the miniforge version of conda/mamba and configured our channels - you only need to do this once.
-We have now created and activated our first enviroment called **test-env** and are ready to install some tools/packages
+We have now created and activated our first environment called **test-env** and are ready to install some tools/packages

 ## Installing our first tool - seqtk

-Bioconda maintains a website list of avaialable packages/tools to install: [https://bioconda.github.io/conda-package_index.html](https://bioconda.github.io/conda-package_index.html)
+Bioconda maintains a website list of available packages/tools to install: [https://bioconda.github.io/conda-package_index.html](https://bioconda.github.io/conda-package_index.html)

 The first tool we are going to install is called [seqtk](https://github.com/lh3/seqtk).
 This is not currently installed on our server, we can check by typing: